mui/material-ui/docs/data/material/customization/css-theme-variables/usage/usage.md

 :::info
 The `CssVarsProvider` is built on top of the [`ThemeProvider`](/material-ui/customization/theming/#themeprovider) with extra features like CSS variable generation, storage synchronization, unlimited color schemes, and more.

+If you have an existing theme, you can easily migrate to CSS theme variables by following the [migration guide](/material-ui/migration/migration-css-theme-variables/).
 :::

 ## Toggle between light and dark mode